← Back to 史記

 輿 使

-Duke Hui's establishment doubled Qin's land and Li Ke.
-He executed seven chariot grand officers.
-The state's people did not attach themselves.
+When Duke Hui was established, he betrayed Qin over the promised lands and betrayed Li Ke.
+He executed the seven grand officers of the chariots, and the people of the state did not support him.
 In the second year, Zhou made Shao Gong Guo perform rituals for Jin's Duke Hui.
 Duke Hui's rituals were arrogant.
 Shao Gong criticized him.

 42

-In the fourth year, Jin suffered famine and begged grain from Qin.
-Duke Mu asked Bai Li Xi.
-Bai Li Xi said: 'Heaven's calamities circulate, and states alternately have them.
+In the fourth year, Jin suffered a famine and asked Qin to sell it grain.
+Duke Mu asked Baili Xi.
+Baili Xi said: 'Heaven's calamities circulate, and states alternately have them.
 To save calamities and relieve neighbors is the state's way.
 Give to them.'
 Pi Zheng's son Bao said: 'Attack them.'
-Duke Mu said: 'Their lord is evil, but what crime have the people committed!'
-In the end they gave grain, from Yong reaching to Jiang.
+Duke Mu said: 'Their lord is evil, but what wrong have his people done?'
+In the end, they provided grain from Yong all the way to Jiang.

 43

-In the fifth year, Qin suffered famine and requested grain from Jin.
+In the fifth year, Qin suffered a famine and requested grain from Jin.
 The Jin lord consulted it.
-Qing Zheng said: 'With Qin we obtained establishment, then we doubled their land agreement.
+Qing Zheng said: 'It was Qin that established us, and then we doubled back on the land agreement.
 When Jin had famine, Qin lent to us.
 Now Qin has famine and requests grain.
 What doubt is there in giving the grain to them?
 And yet you plot against them!
 This is what I mean!'
 Guo She said: 'In previous years, heaven granted Jin to Qin, but the Qin did not know to take it and lent to us.
 Today heaven grants Qin to Jin.
 How can Jin oppose heaven?
 Then attack them.'
 Duke Hui used Guo She's plan.
 He did not give grain to Qin, and sent the troops to attack Qin.
-Qin was greatly angered and also sent troops to attack Jin.
+Qin was greatly angered and likewise sent troops to attack Jin.

 44